 Superior Falls Canoe Take-out

 Superior Falls Overlook

 Saxon Harbor County Park

 Xcel Energy filed a Notice of Intent (NOI) to file an application with FERC to obtain a new license for the Project.
 The NOI was accompanied by a Pre-Application Document (PAD).
 Pursuant to 18 CFR, Section 5.5, the filing of the NOI marks the beginning of the licensing process and sets the schedule for further licensing activities.
 In addition to filing the PAD and NOI, Xcel Energy filed a request asking FERC to allow Xcel Energy to utilize the Traditional Licensing Process (TLP) The request to use the TLP was filed as a related submittal under 18 CFR, Section 5.3.
 Xcel Energy’s rationale and justification for utilizing the TLP is included in the submittal.

 The initial activities on the TLP plan and schedule include filing the PAD and NOI, as well as the request to use the TLP.
-Comments regarding the proposed use of the TLP must be filed with FERC no later than January 29, 2020.
-Once FERC approves utilizing the TLP for relicensing, stage one of the formal three-stage consultation process begins.
-In accordance with this schedule, within 30 days of receiving TLP approval from FERC, Xcel Energy will issue the Notice for a Joint Meeting with resource agencies and Indian tribes.
-The Joint Meeting will be held no later than April 28, 2020.
-Comments on the PAD are due by June 27, 2020.
+Comments regarding the proposed use of the TLP was filed with FERC no later than January 29, 2020.
+FERC approved utilizing the TLP on February 13, 2020, at which time, stage one of the formal three-stage consultation process began.
+In accordance with this schedule, within 30 days of receiving TLP approval from FERC, Xcel Energy issued the Notice for a Joint Meeting with resource agencies and Indian tribes.
+The virtual Joint Meeting was held on April 9, 2020.
+Comments on the PAD were due on June 9, 2020.

 - FERC review of the FLA

 - Issuance of FERC acceptance letter

 - Submittal of stakeholder comments, terms, and conditions